denten/denten.github.io/_posts/2016-02-17-free-library-congress.md

 action.
 We are a community.
 And I think we want more or less the same thing: to reach an audience, to find and share information, and to remain a vital intellectual force.
-The real battle for the hearts and minds of an informed public lays elsewhere.
+The real battle for the hearts and minds of an informed public lies elsewhere.
 Much larger forces of capital and centralization threaten the very existence of a public commons.
 To survive, we need to nurture a conversation across institutional boundaries.